Karcham Wangtoo Hydroelectric Plant: Technical details

 The 98 m tall dam at Karcham diverts a substantial portion of the Sutlej into a 10.48 m diameter and 17.2 km long headrace tunnel to the underground power station downstream at Wangtoo.
 At the station, the water powers four 250 MW Francis turbine-generators before it is sent back into the Sutlej via a 1.2 km long tailrace tunnel.
 The difference in elevation between the dam and the power station affords a gross hydraulic head of 298 m.
 Water not diverted by the dam is sent over the spillway and down the normal course of the river.
 The main spillway is along the crest of the dam and is controlled by six radial gates.

 Just upstream of the dam is the 300 MW Baspa II Hydroelectric Plant and downstream of the Karcham Wangtoo is the 1,500 MW Nathpa Jhakri Dam.

 Transport

 Karcham-Harshil Road, from Karcham NH-5 to Harshil, with a road tunnel under the Lamkhaga Pass, is under construction which will cut down present 450 km long distance, which take nearly 16 hours, to just nearly 150 km or 2 to 3 hours.
-In 2024, BRO began constructing 40-km long Kharcham-Sangla-Chitkul section of Karcham-Harshil Road.
+In 2024, BRO began constructing 40-km long Kharcham-Sangla-Rakchham-Chitkul section of Karcham-Harshil Road.